Nuclear Option (PC Game)

 Medusa

 An Electronic Warfare Aircraft that fills a support role rather than being offensive.
 It can be equiped with targeted Radar Jammers and a Radar of its own.
 The former makes taking out SAMs a doddle and the latter provides your team with accurate locations of enemies.
 The Medusa also has a Laser and Anti-Radar missiles.
 The Laser can intercept most missiles from some distance, but is useless against anything else.
 Anti-Radar missiles are long range missiles that seek out Radars, allowing the Medusa to single handledly destroy the enemy's Air defences.
-It should avoid all close range engagements at all costs.
+It should avoid close range engagements at all costs.

 Darkreach